-Welcome to Educational Game Design, the home of resources on games and game-like experiences designed for learning and social impact.
+Welcome to Educational Game Design, the home of resources, articles and guides on games and game-like experiences designed for learning and social impact.
 This is a work in progress project.

 Explore our sections below: